Mailchimp's Customer-Friendly Way of Using Customer Data

 Now you can find out how you stack up against your peers by monitoring new campaign benchmarking data.
 Celebrate when you’re doing better than average, and use our recommendations to learn how to improve your future email campaigns.

+This is how the previous Weekly Analyses did.
+I need to up my game!
 I chanced upon it myself when I was checking out the performance of a recent Yeti Distro email.
 I thought it is a great idea and it was well-executed.
 Here's why:

 An actual fair trade

 As a marketer myself, I know benchmarking is something that all, if not most, marketers crave.
 And this goes beyond email marketing.